k-yle/akl-ferry-capacity/README.md

 This app shows you which ferry is currently operating each route in Auckland, and how many passengers and bikes it can take.

 It's quite common that the smaller ferries leave people behind because of their limited capacity.
+This App helps you judge whether to take the ferry or not.

 # How it works